+WT #1: On energy consumption information exposure, whether and how the renewable energy information and/or per application energy consumption information can be exposed, whether energy consumption information can be exposed to other NFs than the NEF and AF, are still unclear and need further discussion.

 WT #2 has the following objective documented in the WID:

 - WT #2.
 The objective of this WT is to specify the enhancements for subscription and policy control to enable network energy savings as service criteria based in WT#1.
 The following enhancements will be specified: